Contribution Templates

 Accessing the ReportWORQ Add-in

 Before you can use the add-in for the first time, you must install it.
 Each time you want to use the add-in, you must launch it in Excel.
-For more infomation, see Add-in Setup.
+For more information, see Add-in Setup.

 Internet access is required while installing or using the ReportWORQ add-in.
 You must be logged in to ReportWORQ while you use the add-in.